I get a lot of e-mail.

 Our racial differences never really crossed my mind; it just wasn't an issue.

 Until I met her family.
 Let's just say they were less than pleased.

 Against my better judgement, Mabel had insisted I accompany her to the airport to meet them when they emigrated to Canada.
 I explained that my gut instinct was screaming that it wasn't a good idea.
 She said it would be fine.
 Still reluctant, I went anyway.

-Try to imagine, if you will, her family's reaction when they cleared customs and spotted her in the waiting area.
+Try to imagine her family's reaction when they cleared customs and spotted her in the waiting area.